Piotr1215/dotfiles/README.md

 ### Runing `./install` will

 - configure git with given user and email (default values point to my user)
-- install bunch of programs and symlink them using stow
+- install a bunch of programs and symlink them using stow
 - most notably, install neovim and configure its plugins

 > [!NOTE]